my1466952-byte/Live-ipo-gmp/README.md

 5. Compare GMP with the IPO price band.
 6. Review subscription, issue size, IPO dates and listing information.
 7. Research the company's fundamentals before making any investment decision.

-**Finowings** provides a dedicated [Live IPO GMP page](https://www.finowings.com/IPO/live-ipo-gmp.php) where users can check available GMP and other IPO details in one place.

 ## Important Things to Remember About IPO GMP